sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/README.md

 ## Four learning levels

-After completing this course (Level 1) you will be at Level 1, after that you will be ready for Levels 2, 3, and 4.
+After completing this course (Level 1) you will be at Learning Level 1, after that you will be ready for Levels 2, 3, and 4.

-* **Level 1: No-Code Agent Development** — build end-to-end in AgentKit (This Course)
+* **Learning Level 1: No-Code Agent Development** — build end-to-end in AgentKit (This Course)
-* **Level 2: Code-First Chat GPT Apps SDK** — [Learn Python](https://github.com/panaversity/learn-modern-ai-python/tree/main/00_python_colab) and start in Apps SDK, then import visual flows where helpful (This course will be offered by Panaversity later).
+* **Learning Level 2: Code-First Chat GPT Apps SDK** — [Learn Python](https://github.com/panaversity/learn-modern-ai-python/tree/main/00_python_colab) and start in Apps SDK, then import visual flows where helpful (This course will be offered by Panaversity later).
-* **Level 3: Full-Code Agents SDK** - [Learn Agentic AI using OpenAI Agents SDK and MCP](https://github.com/panaversity/learn-agentic-ai)
+* **Learning Level 3: Full-Code Agents SDK** - [Learn Agentic AI using OpenAI Agents SDK and MCP](https://github.com/panaversity/learn-agentic-ai)
-* **Level 4: Full-Code AI Assisted: Spec-Driven Vibe-Coding** - [Spec-Kit Plus](https://github.com/panaversity/spec-kit-plus)
+* **Learning Level 4: Full-Code AI Assisted: Spec-Driven Vibe-Coding** - [Spec-Kit Plus](https://github.com/panaversity/spec-kit-plus)

 ---